g4bri-3l3/MooseAlto/README.md

   but still deserves to show up as "this rule reaches the internet" for the same contextual reason the inbound side does.
 - `inbound_risky_application` / `inbound_risky_port`: inbound-from-internet
-  rule matching a high-risk port or App-ID (see list below)
+  rule matching a high-risk port or App-ID (see list below).
+Also fires on a Service field literally named after a risky application (e.g. a Service object called "smtp", a pre-App-ID naming convention still seen on real rulebases), including a name with a port or other suffix appended (e.g. "smtp-25").
 - `outbound_risky_application` / `outbound_risky_port`: same high-risk
   port/App-ID list, but for a purely outbound rule (source internal, destination internet).
 An internal host allowed to run RDP/SSH/Telnet out to arbitrary internet destinations is a real concern in its own right: a data-exfiltration or tunneling channel if that host is ever compromised, not just an internet-exposure question.
+  Also fires on a Service field literally named after a risky application (e.g. a Service object called "smtp", a pre-App-ID naming convention still seen on real rulebases), including a name with a port or other suffix appended (e.g. "smtp-25").
 - `outbound_icmp_to_unrestricted_destination`: outbound rule permits ICMP-family traffic (App-ID ping, icmp, ipv6-icmp, or traceroute, or a Service object literally named icmp as a fallback) to an unrestricted destination (any, or effectively any via the RFC1918 idiom).
 ICMP is often overlooked by inspection compared to TCP/UDP traffic; data can be encoded in echo/payload fields to exfiltrate data or maintain a covert C2 channel.
 Not flagged when the destination is scoped to specific, known hosts, since that's ordinary reachability testing rather than this pattern.
 - `outbound_any_public_defined_app`: destination is any/internet-facing,
   but application is at least restricted (narrower than fully open, still